Mrogerioventura/Supermarket-SQL/README.md

 # Supermarket-SQL
-Comandos em SQL para buscar insights no Banco de Dados Supermarket Sales https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales
+SQL commands to search for insights in the Supermercado Sales Database. https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales